ApiLogicServer/Docs/docs/index.md

 - Max Tardiveau, for testing and help with Docker
 - Michael Holleran, for design collaboration and testing
 - Nishanth Shyamsundar, for review and testing
-- Gloria Huber and Denny McKinney, for doc review
+- Gloria Huber and Denny McKinney, for doc revie

 </details>